Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Speak A1 or B1 German**
     If you speak B1 German, you can get your PR faster.
     - **A1** means that you know basic words and expressions, and very simple sentences for specific situations.
     - **B1** means that you can understand what people say when they talk in a simple language about certain topics.
+You can do things like open a bank account without help.
 - [ ] **Support yourself**
     Your income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.
 - [ ] **Pay [pension insurance](/glossary/gesetzliche%20Rentenversicherung)**